fkia413/AMS-Individual-Project/README.md

 ## 7. Future Steps

-If I continued with this project, further analysis, what would i do next if i continued with this project id add this feature create new database relationship etc.
+If I continued with this project, I'd work on making all of the front-end look and feel fantastic.
+I'd also add more products for customers to buy.

 ## 8. Licensing